jonasbn/chientrm.github.io/_posts/2022-09-21-auto-build-gcp-custom-image-with-cloudbuild-and-packer.md

 ### Run Trigger

 Click button `RUN` from triggers list.
-When the snackbar appear, click `Show` to trace realtime logs.
+When the snackbar appear, click `Show` to trace real-time logs.

 ## Results

 From the `Navigation Menu` -> `Compute Engine` -> `STORAGE` -> `Images`

-An image is created with name `packer-<timestampe>`
+An image is created with name `packer-<timestamp>`

 ## References